Conflicting Instructions Weaken AI Output

 2. All 7 required fields present.

-3. Factual claims must cite source.
+3. Factual claims must cite a source.

-PREFERENCES (drop if conflict with above):
+PREFERENCES (drop if they conflict with the above):

 - Field descriptions short.

-- Use plain language in description strings.
+- Plain language in description strings.

 Step 4: Convert adjectives to rules